 These items would be reviewed to ensure compliance with the stated solicitation strategies as put forth by the PAs’ Business Plans as well as with relevant Commission direction.
 The IE role does not include assessment of which program design is preferred.
 This information would be presented to Energy Division and the EE-PRG.

-Summarize and assess the PA’s solicitation results to ensure the solicitation was fair and competitive, that planned review methodologies for proposals were applied correctly, and the selection of a final bidder complied with protocols that were defined in IV.A.
+Summarize and assess the PA’s solicitation results to ensure the solicitation was fair and competitive and that planned review methodologies for proposals were applied correctly.
+Corresponding with each solicitation, the IE will also provide an opinion, in a separate report, as to whether the selection of a final bidder complied with protocols that were defined in IV.A and a recommendation on whether the resulting contracts should be approved (if CPUC approval is required).
 If discrepancies or issues emerged related to the PA’s final selection, the IE would identify the items and the process by which the ultimate decision was made.
-This information would be presented to Energy Division and the EE-PRG at the end of the solicitation process.
+This information would be presented to Energy Division and the EE-PRG during EE-PRG meetings upon occurrence.

-Provide an annual written assessment to Energy Division and the EE-PRG of the overall results of the solicitation processes concluded within the past calendar year (e.g., how many parties responded to each bid, what was the range of scoring results, disqualified respondents, with possible suggestions for future enhancements and other information requested by the EE-PRG.).
+Provide a written assessment to Energy Division and the EE-PRG of the overall results of the solicitation processes conducted after each solicitation (e.g., how many parties responded to each bid, what was the range of scoring results, disqualified respondents, with possible suggestions for future enhancements and other information requested by the EE-PRG.).
 The IE would also submit recommendations (if any) for improvements to the solicitation process.
 At the onset, this could be done quarterly to help inform improvements for the solicitation process.

 Coordinate with Energy Division staff by having Energy Division actively participate on the EE-PRG and review the IE reports and presentations.